Live Healthy Fairfax

 • Healthy Environment and Active Living (HEAL)

-Each team will review nominations and submit up to three recommended finalists to the PFHF Steering Committee for final selection.
-The Steering Committee will select no more than one nomination per category to receive Live Healthy Fairfax Award.
+Each team will establish their own selection process to review nominations.
+Each team submits up to two recommended finalists to the PFHF Steering Committee for final selection.
+The Steering Committee will select no more than one nomination per team to receive the 2025 Live Healthy Fairfax Award.

 Nominations will be judged based on the following criteria:

-• The nominee clearly contributed to the advancement and support of community health in the Fairfax Health District, devoting exceptional time, effort or expertise to a healthy community.
+• The nominee clearly contributed to the advancement and support of community health in the Fairfax Health District (defined as Fairfax County — including the incorporated towns of Clifton, Herndon and Vienna; Fairfax City; and the City of Falls Church), devoting exceptional time, effort or expertise to a community.

 • The nominee serves as a model for individuals, organizations, businesses, and/or communities to follow.